gguerr001/RNAseq_pipeline/README.md

   - `heatmap_top50.pdf` – top 50 variable genes
   - `<case>_vs_<control>.tsv/.xlsx` – DE tables with LFC shrinkage where available

-## Customization tips
-- Change featureCounts to exon-level by `featureCounts.feature_type: exon`.
-- Add more contrasts by adding rows to `config/contrasts.csv`.
-- Add MultiQC?
-Create another rule and an env with `multiqc` and point it to `results/`.

 ## Reproducibility
 - Each rule runs in its own frozen conda env (`envs/*.yaml`).